NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Vehicles
 **************

-A vehicle can can be entered in ``/HPXML/Building/BuildingDetails/Systems/Vehicles/Vehicle``.
+A vehicle can be entered in ``/HPXML/Building/BuildingDetails/Systems/Vehicles/Vehicle``.
 Currently only a battery electric vehicle can be modeled with ``/Vehicle/VehicleType/BatteryElectricVehicle``.
 This provides detailed modeling of electric vehicles (batteries and charging/discharging) as an alternative to the simple EV charging in :ref:`plug_loads`.
 If not entered, the simulation will not include a detailed electric vehicle model.